theAlpha06/Modular-Score-Management/README.md

 docker-compose down
 ```

-### 4. Open MongoDB Compass and establish the connection.(You can also use terminal)

-### 5. Use either of the connection string to connect to the local database.
+### 4. Use either of the connection string to connect to the local database.
+You can also use MongoDB Compass for GUI.
 ```bash
 mongodb://localhost:27017/modulePlayer
 ```